rava-dosa/beautiful-jekyll/_posts/2018-08-02-Tensorflow-Gpu.md

 ---
 layout: post
-title: How to install tensorflow gpu without shitting on your computer ?
+title: How to install tensorflow-gpu without shitting on your computer ?
 subtitle: Sorry for the word "Sh******"
 tags: [tutorial, software, installation]
 ---